-Recommended Coworking Spaces in Wellington and nearby
+Top Coworking Spaces in Wellington and Nearby

-Recent Reviews in Wellington
+Recent Reviews of Shared Office Space in Wellington

 Where the Lord of the Rings and the Hobbit films were made, Wellington replaced Auckland as New Zealand's capital in 1865.
 In 1893, Wellington passed in parliament the "Electoral Act 1893" which gave women the vote and was the first country in the world to do so.
 Sitting on the north island's southernmost point overlooking the Cook Strait, the waterfront city is sophisticated and dynamic.
 It is however in direct line of the strong winter winds off the Strait, hence its nickname of "Windy Wellington".
 It is actually the southernmost capital in the world and has over 400 cafes which when put on a per capita basis, rivals New York as a foodie haven.
 According to legend, Parliament Building known as "The Beehive" was drawn on a napkin, no doubt over a long lunch at one of the many restaurants in town, with no thought that it would one day be built.
 Close to the harbor, Lambton Quay was built on reclaimed swamp caused by a land upheaval in the harbor during a massive earthquake in 1855.